jarm111/jarm111.github.io/_pages/projects.md

 <dl>
   <dt>Description</dt>
-  <dd>I got elected as one of the student delegates to attend  Humber College’s Global Forum on Innovation and Entrepreneurship 2018</dd>
+  <dd>I attended Humber College’s Global Forum on Innovation and Entrepreneurship 2018 as one of the student delegates</dd>

   <dt>Year</dt>
   <dd>2018</dd>